benbalter/troll-repellant/README.md

 # Troll Repellent
 A micro-service to automatically comment on and close issues opened by bothersome users.

+## What it does

+Any time a blacklisted GitHub user opens an issue or pull request, *Troll Repellant* automatically closes the issue and comments with a polite, but firm message of your choosing.

 ## Usage
 Troll repellent is tiny Sinatra app designed to run on services like Heroku.
 You'll need to do two things, configure the server and configure the webhook on GitHub.